PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Introduction

 Intuitively, better generalization to unseen domains can be achieved by integrating knowledge from several source domains.
-We present \textit{PADA: a Prompt-based Autoregressive Domain Adaptation} (\S\ref{sec:prompt-based-da}) algorithm, which utilize an autoregressive language model (T5, \citep{raffel2020exploring}) and includes a novel prompting mechanism that is adapted to multiple source domains.
-Given a new example, from any domain, the model first generates properties that belong to familiar domains and relate to the given example.
-Then, the generated properties are used as prompts while the model performs the downstream task.\footnote{Since we use a language model, pre-trained on massive unlabeled data, it is possible that this model was exposed to text from our source or target domains.
-However, in the downstream task training process, the model receives examples only from the source domains and is unaware of its future target domains.}
+We present \emph{PADA}: An example-based autoregressive Prompt learning algorithm for on-the-fly Any-Domain Adaptation (\S\ref{sec:prompt-based-da}), which utilizes an autoregressive language model (T5, \citet{raffel2020exploring}), and presents a novel mechanism which learns to generate human-readable prompts that represent multiple source domains.
+Given a new example, from any unknown domain, the model first generates properties (a sequence of tokens) that belong to familiar (source) domains and relate to the given example.
+Then, the generated sequence is used as a prompt for the example, while the model performs the downstream task.\footnote{We use a language model, pre-trained on massive unlabeled data, and it is possible that this model was exposed to text from the source or target domains.
+Yet, the downstream task training is based only on examples from the source domains without any knowledge of future target domains.} \emph{PADA} implements a specialized two-stage multi-task protocol which facilitates model parameter sharing between the prompt generation and the downstream tasks.
+Ultimately, \emph{PADA} performs its adaptation per example, by leveraging (1) an example-specific prompting mechanism and (2) a two-stage multi-task objective.

 In order to generate effective prompts, we draw inspiration from previous work on pivot features \citep{DBLP:conf/emnlp/BlitzerMP06, ziser2018pivot, ben2020perl} to define sets of Domain Related Features (DRFs, \S\ref{sec:DRF}).
-DRFs are tokens which are highly correlated with one of the source domains, encoding domain-specific semantics.
-We leverage the DRFs of the various source domains in order to generate a joint feature space which spans their shared semantic space.
+DRFs are tokens which are strongly associated with one of the source domains, encoding domain-specific semantics.
+We leverage the DRFs of the various source domains in order to span their shared semantic space.
 Together, these DRFs reflect the similarities and differences between the source domains, in addition to domain-specific knowledge.